 By practicing the camera setting tips in this post and preparing for your shoot by finding areas with the darkest skies, waiting until a moonless night, getting away from sources of light pollution, and learning the art of patience, you’ll soon find you’re taking star pictures like the pros.

-Frequently Asked Questions by Photographers
+More Tips and Frequently Asked Questions

 Are camera settings different for a DSLR camera?

 Most are the same, but there may be a few extra functions that you might have to consider.
 For example, you want to set the exposure compensation to zero since you’re using manual mode, and you don’t want to lock the mirror up for long exposures.
 If your camera has different resolution settings, you want to use Native Optical Resolution, which outputs the same number of pixels that the image is taken with.
-You also want to turn any sharpening function off, since it’s better to do that in post production processing.
+You also want to turn any sharpening function off since it’s better to do that in post production processing.
 And, don’t forget to turn off the built-in flash.

 What are the best lenses for night sky photography?

-As mentioned, an ultra wide aperture, wide angle lens is best for capturing the most light and the most sky.
-More specifically, here are three of the highest rated lenses for astrophotography:
+As mentioned, an ultra-wide aperture, wide-angle lens is best for capturing the most light and the most sky.
+More specifically, here are three of the highest-rated lenses for astrophotography:

 Which cameras are the best for photographing stars?